7span/flutter-launchpad-docs/docs/app_translation/about.md

 melos run locale-gen
 ```

-Now you can use the key in the boilerplate like this:
+Now you can use the key in the Flutter Launchpad project like this:

 ```
 Text(context.t.login)